Free oscillations of a standing surface wave and its mechanical analogue: Conclusion

-We thank the organization of the International Research Network (IRN) under the auspice of CNRS for the workshop held in IIT Madras, India on 25-27 October 2024 where this work was presented.
-This IRN has brought together the audience to which, this work was first presented.
+We thank the organization of the International Research Network (IRN) under the auspice of CNRS.
 NY is supported by the Prime Minister Research Fellowship (PMRF) by Ministry of Education, Govt of India and gratefully acknowledges this support.
 We thank IIT Bombay, Seed funding for collaboration \& partnership projects (SCPP) scheme (Institute of Eminence, IIT Bombay) which seeded the collaboration between RD and SA.
 We gratefully acknowledge financial support from DST-SERB (Govt. of India) grants MTR/2019/001240, CRG/2020/003707, SPR/2021/000536 and Ministry of Education (Govt. of India) MoE-STARS/STARS-2/2023-0595, for supporting research on surface waves and their breaking.